crasowas/app_privacy_manifest_fixer/README.md

 ### Download the Latest Version

 1. **Download the [latest release](https://github.com/crasowas/app_privacy_manifest_fixer/releases/latest).**
-2. **Extract the downloaded archive.** It is recommended to place the extracted directory in your iOS project directory.
-This approach helps avoid issues with absolute paths and ensures better portability when sharing the project or working on different devices.
+2. **Extract the downloaded archive.
+It is recommended to place the extracted directory in your iOS project directory.** This approach helps avoid issues with absolute paths and ensures better portability when sharing the project or working on different devices.
+Additionally, this allows each iOS project to customize its own privacy manifest templates to meet specific privacy statement requirements.

 ### Install the Tool